nadiamariduena/e-commerce-react-stripe/README.md

 <br>

-- This is the continuation of **token-shipping-Options**, is still related to the Checkout button
+- This is the continuation of **the-next-button-before-payment-form**, is still related to the Checkout button

 <br>